 REEF members are at the heart of our grassroots marine conservation programs.
 Over 43,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-When and how did you first volunteer with REEF or become a REEF member?
+When and how did you first volunteer with REEF?

 What is your most memorable fish find and why?

 My most memorable fish find would have to be the Yellow Garden Eel (Heteroconger luteolus).
 Back in 1997, a coworker had mentioned diving on a wreck where a Goliath grouper (then known as Jewfish) had taken up residence for several weeks.
 At the time I had not yet added this species to my lifelist and was eager to get a photo.
 The following weekend we dived the site and I was ready with my Nikonos and my wide-angle 15mm lens.
 Of course the fish had cleared out and I never got the picture.
 This wreck, a tug boat, was part of a cluster of three closely spaced wrecks so we took a compass bearing and headed across the sand at 70 feet heading for the larger wreck for the rest of the dive.
 Along the way I noticed a colony of unusual garden eels out feeding in the Gulf Stream current.